 iPST: the open-source project for power grid simulations

-The iPST project aims at developing of an open-source platform dedicated to large power grid security analysis.
+The iPST project aims at developing of an open-source toolkit dedicated to large power grid security analysis.
 It is dedicated to :

 - Power system simulations, be they static through Power Flows and Optimal Power Flows or dynamic through dynamic power system simulators.

 - Power system data-mining thanks to big-data databases that allow storing time-series of power system related data.

 May 2018 iPST/PowSyBl day